bendajaa/hello-world/README.md

 ## why this assignment is importnat.

 Well, as you all know, we **HAD** to do this for @manicsparkle who thinks we need to know such things..and I agree, (Darn it).
-He's a nice guy, a little bit of a :mage: but a good dude.
+He's a nice guy, a little bit of a 🧙 but a good dude. :smile: